RedCrafter07/ahead.js/README.md

 ## Why Ahead.js?

 Ahead.js brings the best of both worlds.
-It uses React.js for rendering, React Router for routing on client and ssr and Express.js as the router.
+It uses React.js for rendering, React Router for routing on client and for SSR and Express.js as the router.